shijithpk/twitter_list_mgmt/README.md

 ### Other things you can do

-The methods that have been listed are the main ones for the package.
-There are others too, but most people won't have to bother with them.
-Will go through some of them for coders who want to create their own functions on top of them.
+The methods that have been listed already are the main ones.
+There are other methods too, but most people won't have to bother with them.
+Will go through some of them for coders who want to create their own functions based on them.
 (Have a look at [helpers.py](twitter_list_mgmt/helpers.py) to see how they've been defined.)

-Here are some of the other methods:
+These are some of the other methods:

 * This one helps automate the fetching of list ids from list urls.
 Returns the list_id as a string.
 ```